Skip to main content

 As an institution of higher education, Concordia University recognises the impact that human activity has on our climate.
 As such, Concordia feels it must reduce or eliminate its contributions to climate change as a duty to both society and the diversity of life on Earth.

-Concordia is responsible for the emission of 18,768 metric tons of greenhouse gases per year.
-These emissions principally originate from building energy use, commuting to and from campus, and the decomposition of our waste in landfills.
+Concordia is responsible for the emission of 27,397 tCO2e (tonnes of carbon dioxide equivalent) per year.
+These emissions principally originate from building energy use and commuting to and from campus.

-The figure below has been updated from our 2014-2015 GHG Emissions Inventory*.
+The figure below is from our 2022-23 GHG Emissions Inventory.

 BOMA Building Energy Challenge